Aeroflot Flight 315 (1960): Aircraft

-Construction of the AN-10 involved, serial number 9401801-18-01, was completed at the Voronezh aircraft factory on 24 January 1960 and it was transferred to the civil air fleet.
+Construction of the An-10 involved, serial number 9401801-18-01, was completed at the Voronezh aircraft factory on 24 January 1960 and it was transferred to the civil air fleet.
 At the time of the accident, the aircraft had sustained a total of 109 flight hours.

 Investigation

 Because the aircraft was in operation for only six days after release from the factory the Air Accident Investigation Commission decided it was unlikely that mechanical failure was the root cause of the accident.
-The evidence gathered from the investigation of Aeroflot Flight 315 (1959) on 26 February 1960 three months earlier was further scrutinized.
+The evidence gathered from the investigation of Flight 315 on 16 November 1959 three months earlier was further scrutinized.
 Testing eventually revealed that icing of the horizontal stabilizer created a supercritical angle of attack, that caused a sudden pitch down of the aircraft when the flaps are lowered to the maximum setting of 45 degrees.
-A contributing factor was the speed with which the flaps deployed.
+A contributing factor was the speed when the flaps were deployed.
 35 degrees in eight seconds was deemed disproportionally rapid.
-To abate this concern ice protection systems for the stabilizer were improved and selection of flaps beyond 15 degrees in known icing conditions was disallowed.
+To abate this concern, ice protection systems for the stabilizer were improved, and selection of flaps beyond 15 degrees in known icing conditions was not allowed.